-Centre for Child Rights (CCR) is the specialized research centre of the National Law University Odisha, Cuttack.
-The Centre was founded on April 12, 2015 with ceremonial inauguration by Hon’ble Mr. Justice Dipak Misra, Judge, Supreme Court of India and Visitor, NLU Odisha in the august presence of the Hon’ble Chief Justice and Judges of Orissa High Court, and Secretary, Department of Women and Child Development, Government of Odisha.
-The Centre aims at strengthening law and justice for children and child rights practices by supporting and initiating research, policy advocacy and community action on children related issues.
-The Centre intends to provide integrated support to different layers of institutional governance in local, state and national level for the protection of child rights.
-The Centre aims to do so by creating framework of research support and logistical back-up to the statutory processes concerning protection of children and by providing complementary support to different stakeholders involved in the child rights paradigm.
+Centre for Child Rights (CCR) is the specialized research centre of the National Law University Odisha, Cuttack (NLUO).
+The Centre was founded on April 12, 2015 with ceremonial inauguration by Hon’ble Justice Dipak Misra, former Chief Justice of India and Visitor, NLUO in the august presence of the Hon’ble Chief Justice and Judges of Orissa High Court, and Secretary, Department of Women and Child Development, Government of Odisha.
+The Centre aims at strengthening law and justice for children and child wellbeing by supporting and initiating research, policy advocacy and community action on children related issues.
+The Centre intends to provide integrated support and consultancy to different layers of institutional governance for protection and insurance of child rights.

-To improve access to justice for children in areas of juvenile justice, child labour, gender justice, education and trafficking.
+To improve access to justice for children in areas of juvenile justice, child labour, children’s health, education, etc.

 To evolve collaborative approach among different stakeholders on the issues of child rights.

 To enhance experiential learning by conducting research for evidence-based advocacy.